opencadc/storage-inventory/cadc-storage-adapter-fs/README.md

 org.opencadc.inventory.storage.fs.OpaqueFileSystemStorageAdapter.bucketLength = {random storageBucket length}
 ```

-All StorageAdapter implementations use the same key key for the base directory.
-The keys
+All StorageAdapter implementations use the same key for the base directory.
+The keys for specific classes
-for specific classes are required for that StorageAdapter implementation.
+are applicable to and required for that StorageAdapter implementation only.